Search

 Transport Layer Security (TLS) is a cryptographic protocol designed to allow secure communication over the computer network.

-You can use an Ansible playbook with the logging RHEL system role to configure logging on RHEL clients and transfer logs to a remote logging system using TLS encryption.
+You can use the logging RHEL system role to configure logging on RHEL clients and transfer logs to a remote logging system using TLS encryption.

-This procedure creates a private key and certificate, and configures TLS on all hosts in the clients group in the Ansible inventory.
+This procedure creates a private key and a certificate.
+Next, it configures TLS on all hosts in the clients group in the Ansible inventory.
 The TLS protocol encrypts the message transmission for secure transfer of logs over the network.

 Note